ostryhub/jsweet-quickstart/README.md

 # info

-This fort of jsweet quickstart project is meant for issue reporting purposes only.
+This fork of jsweet quickstart project is meant for issue reporting purposes only.